jmejia8/Metaheuristics.jl/docs/src/tutorial.md

 ## Optimize

 Now, we are able to approximate the optimum.
-To do that is necessary to use the `optimize` function as follows:
+To do that it is necessary to use the `optimize` function as follows:

 ```julia